Armour-piercing ammunition: APHE/SAPHE

 Armour-piercing high-explosive (APHE) shells are armour-piercing shells containing an explosive filling, which were initially termed "shell", distinguishing them from non-explosive "shot".
 This was largely a matter of British usage, relating to the 1877 invention of the first of the type, the Palliser shell with 1.5% high explosive (HE).
 By the start of World War II, armour-piercing shells with bursting charges were sometimes distinguished by the suffix "HE"; APHE was common in anti-tank shells of 75 mm calibre and larger, due to the similarity with the much larger naval armour-piercing shells already in common use.
 As the war progressed, ordnance design evolved so that the bursting charges in APHE became ever smaller to non-existent, especially in smaller calibre shells, e.g. Panzergranate 39 with only 0.2% high-explosive filling.

-The primary projectile types for modern anti-tank warfare are discarding-sabot kinetic energy penetrators, such as APDS.
+The primary projectile types for modern anti-tank warfare are discarding-sabot kinetic energy penetrators, such as APFSDS.
 Full-calibre armour-piercing shells are no longer the primary method of conducting anti-tank warfare.
 They are still in use in artillery above 50 mm calibre, but the tendency is to use semi-armour-piercing high-explosive (SAPHE) shells, which have less anti-armour capability but far greater anti-materiel and anti-personnel effects.
 These still have ballistic caps, hardened bodies and base fuzes, but tend to have far thinner body material and much higher explosive contents (4–15%).

 Common terms (and acronyms) for modern armour-piercing and semi-armour-piercing shells are: